Regional Medical Center Bayonet Point

 Gulf Coast Medical Center

 The resident facility has six dedicated fully equipped exam rooms and two dedicated medical assistants and shares receptionists and compliance services with the rest of the facility.
 Computers for accessing electronic health records are available in each exam room and at critical areas throughout the center.
-Residents will have access to educational websites and materials such as Up-to-Date reference site, an electronic version of Harrison’s Principles for Internal Medicine, the library resources at the Nova Southeastern College of Osteopathic Medicine, and the Osteopathic Principles and Practice.
+Residents will have access to educational websites and materials such as Up-to-Date reference site, an electronic version of Harrison’s Principles for Internal Medicine, the library resources at the Nova Southeastern College of Osteopathic Medicine, the Osteopathic Principles and Practice, the HCA Knowledge library, AMA's Introduction to the Practice of Medicine (IPM) Program, ACC's Heart Songs 4, and ACP's Medical Knowledge Self-Assessment Program (MKSAP) Program.